quiverjs/quiverjs/README.md

   - [Dependency management](wiki/Architecture-Overview#builder) solution to localize all configuration
   - Declarative [Component System](wiki/Component-System) to organize functions into reusable components that can then be combined declaratively.

-Quiver is NOT an MVC framework.
-The core Quiver component system is a generic framework to organize web application code.
-Common application functionalities such as static files and authentication are implemented as [Quiver components](wiki/Core-Components).

 Quiver also make full use of the latest ES6 features:

   - ES6 compiled to ES5 using